HadesLabs/one-stop-piracy-shop/README.md

 Well, you've come to the right place.
 We're crossing over to the dark side, one that corporations are forcing us to with awful business practices and [stupidly expensive prices](https://www.thegamer.com/square-enix-70-price-pc/).

 If you're new to piracy, by the end of this guide you'll be armed with hundreds of links to anything you could possibly want.
 You will be "that guy" in your friend group or family WhatsApp chat who can get anything for anyone.
 If you're a veteran pirate, stick around.
 You might find some links you've never heard of, or you might even be able to suggest some links to be added.
+Anything with a ⭐ is a program that I recommend.
+If you don't know what to pick, pick the one with the star.

 ## Need help?
 Have links I don't have?
 If you need help with anything written here, or you have some links that I don't have, please contact me via Discord at HadesButDiscord#4177.
 I would love to hear anything you've got to say.